Fred Titmus: Recalled to the Test team

 His form in 1962, 136 wickets and 1,238 runs, led to Titmus being recalled to Test cricket, and he played in the third and fourth Tests against Pakistan.
 For his performances that year (including a career-best nine for 52 against Cambridge University) he was made one of the Wisden Cricketers of the Year in the 1963 edition of the Almanack.
-Titmus went to Australia for the 1962-63 Ashes series and made his highest first-class century of 137 not out vs South Australia.
+Titmus went to Australia for the 1962–63 Ashes series and made his highest first-class century of 137 not out vs South Australia.
 He played in all five Tests, and took more wickets than any other English bowler; 21 at 29.33, including a Test career best 7 for 79 in the Third Test and 5 for 103 in the Fifth, both at Sydney, and making 59 not out in the Fourth Test at Adelaide.

-For five years Titmus was consistently selected for England, and he produced some outstanding displays, not least in India in 1963/64, when in the course of a five-Test series (packed into just six weeks) he picked up 27 wickets to help relieve the monotony as every game finished in a draw.
+For five years Titmus was consistently selected for England, and he produced some outstanding displays, not least in India in 1963–64, when in the course of a five-Test series (packed into just six weeks) he picked up 27 wickets to help relieve the monotony as every game finished in a draw.
 In 1964 he opened the batting against Australia with Geoff Boycott at Trent Bridge after John Edrich was injured.
 Meanwhile, he continued to be invaluable for Middlesex, achieving up to 100 wickets in most years and contributing when batting, as well as captaining the county side between 1965 and 1968.
-He toured Australia again for the 1965-66 Ashes series; making 258 runs (64.50), but taking only nine wickets (57.44) and in the Third Test at Sydney he took 4-40 as England spun their way to their biggest victory in Australia since 1912.
+He toured Australia again for the 1965–66 Ashes series; making 258 runs (64.50), but taking only nine wickets (at 57.44), although in the Third Test at Sydney he took 4-40 as England spun their way to their biggest victory in Australia since 1912.